 I grew up in Missouri, yes, one of the more racist midwestern states in the US.
 Growing up exposed to such blatant racism and segregation of communities, schools, social activities etc.. did not initially have the affect on my mindset that one would think.
 I allowed the oppressor to win during my adolescence.
 I questioned nothing and abided by the “rules”.
 I can’t tell you the amount of times I got followed out of a store and silently warned ,of what that store owner believed to be my actions through a rather evil glare or got outright confronted and screamed at for something I certainly did not do.
 I got pulled over, muiltple times, let go by some, but interrogated by most only to drive off angry but unspoken for.

 When I graduated high school in 2011, I moved to Chicago, where I saw racism and segregation like never before.
-It wasn’t until my blackness literally became the butt of every joke or the topic of most conversations that I’d unwilling taken part in that I woke up.
-I stopped wearing weave and applying chemicals to my hair and let my natural hair out to play.
+It wasn’t until my blackness literally became the butt of every joke or the topic of most conversations ,that I’d unwillingly taken part in, that I woke up.
+I stopped wearing weave, ditched the makeup and let go of applying chemicals to my hair in order to let my natural hair out to play.
 I woke up, slowly…but nonetheless…surely.

 Upon graduating college, I saw how hard it was to get a secure job, to be taken seriously as a young black woman with a mind and a serious way to use it.
 I saw how present the wage gap was and how heavy in misogyny & patriarchy most of the men I’d meet were.
 I realized that I was a feminist..
 I studied it, read about it and wrote about it, but left it all on the paper.